kkrt-labs/kakarot/docs/general/cairo_precompiles.md

 # Cairo Precompiles

-Kakarot zkEVM being a Starknet appchain, it is technically possible to run Cairo Contracts on Kakarot.
+Kakarot zkEVM being deployed on a Starknet chain, it is technically possible to run Cairo Contracts on Kakarot.
 The purpose of this document is to explain the design behind the Cairo precompiles, which are the Cairo contracts that are deployed on Kakarot to provide additional functionality to the users.